-Stepping, leaning, or sitting on the door or drawers of this appliance can result in serious injuries and also cause damage to the appliance.

-Never cover any slots, holes or passages in the oven bottom or cover and entire rack with materials such as aluminum foil.
+- Stepping, leaning, or sitting on the door or drawers of this appliance can result in serious injuries and also cause damage to the appliance. - Never cover any slots, holes or passages in the oven bottom or cover and entire rack with materials such as aluminum foil.
 Doing so blocks air flow through the oven and may cause carbon monoxide poisoning.
-Aluminum foil linings may also trap heat, causing a fire hazard.

-Do not use oven or warmer drawer (if equipped) for storage.
+Aluminum foil linings may also trap heat, causing a fire hazard. - Do not use oven or warmer drawer (if equipped) for storage. - Never use your appliance as a space heater to heat or warm the room.
+Doing so may result in carbon monoxide poisoning and overheating of the appliance.

-When heating fat or grease, watch it closely.
-Grease may catch fire if it becomes too hot.

-Do not use water or flour on grease fires.
+- When heating fat or grease, watch it closely.
+Grease may catch fire if it becomes too hot. - Do not use water or flour on grease fires.
 Smother fire or flame or use dry chemical or foam-type extinguisher.
-Cover the fire with a pan lid or use baking soda.

-Use dry potholders.
+Cover the fire with a pan lid or use baking soda. - Use dry potholders.
 Moist or damp potholders on hot surfaces may result in burns from steam.
 Do not let potholders touch hot cooking areas.
-Do not use towels or other bulky cloths.

-Do not heat unopened food containers - Buildup of pressure may cause container to burst and result in injury.
+Do not use towels or other bulky cloths. - Do not heat unopened food containers Build-up of pressure may cause container to burst and result in injury.

+IMPORTANT SAFETY INSTRUCTIONS

+A CAUTION
-Wear proper apparel - Loose-fitting or hanging garments should never be worn while using the appliance.
-Do not let clothing or other flammable materials contact hot surfaces.

-Do not touch surface burners or elements, areas near these burners or elements, interior surfaces of the oven, or the warmer drawer (if equipped).
+- Wear proper apparel Loose-fitting or hanging garments should never be worn while using the appliance.
+Do not let clothing or other flammable materials contact hot surfaces. - Do not touch surface burners or elements, areas near these burners or elements, interior surfaces of the oven, or the warmer drawer (if equipped).
 Surface burners and elements may be hot even though they appear cool.
 Areas near surface burners and elements may become hot enough to cause burns.
 During and after use, do not touch, or let clothing or other flammable materials touch these areas until they are cool.
-These areas may include the cooktop, surfaces facing the cooktop, oven vent areas, oven door, and oven window.

-Do not attempt to operate the appliance during a power failure.
+These areas may include the cooktop, surfaces facing the cooktop, oven vent areas, oven door, and oven window. - Do not attempt to operate the appliance during a power failure.
 If the power fails, always turn off the appliance.
 If the appliance is not turned off and the power resumes, electric surface elements may resume operation when power is restored.
 Once the power resumes, reset the clock and the oven function.